Angel-T1116/Project-2-ObjectRecog/readme.md

 - Dog
 - Person

-The input is a video file (.mp4) or an image (jpeg, jpg, png), and the output is a new video file (.mp4) or image with bounding boxes and labels around detected objects.
+The input is a video file (.mp4) or an image (jpeg, jpg, png), and the output is a new video file (.mp4) or image with bounding boxes and labels around detected objects. <br>
+Included in the repository are the image scrapers used to collect the dataset

 ---